 The purpose of monitoring for fault currents depends on the situation, whether human contact could occur accidentally or the process could be damaged by the fault.
 Many users are checking for the failure of heating elements.
 Others may need to know when motor insulation is breaking down and allowing current to flow to earth.
 The point is to select a product that will do what is needed and react quickly enough to reduce damage.

-One of the first things that lay people think of when they hear the term ground fault relay, is the power outlet in their homes and outdoors.
+One of the first things that people think of when they hear the term ground fault relay, is the power outlet in their homes and outdoors.
 While these devices perform a specific and desirable function, they are not designed to protect people from the hazards encountered in industry, where wet floors, long extension cords and higher voltages are common.
 Most of the residential designs are made to protect the occupants from shock from hair dryers in bathrooms, small power tools in garages and outlets around swimming pools and spas.

-According to the National Electric Code, a 120 volt circuit that feeds bathrooms, kitchens, garages, unfinished basements, crawl spaces and outdoors must be protected with a circuit interrupter that will shut off power when leakage to ground exceeds 6 mA in 40 mSec.
+According to the 2017 National Electric Code, a 120 volt circuit that feeds bathrooms, kitchens, garages, unfinished basements, crawl spaces and outdoors must be protected with a circuit interrupter that will shut off power when leakage to ground exceeds 6 mA.
 The same protection is required in commercial establishments, protecting all bathroom and rooftop locations, construction sites, marinas, all wet locations in health care facilities, and around swimming pools and fountains.

 While these outlets and circuit breakers provide protection against electrocution, the low trip point can be a nuisance in industrial settings.
-OSHA specifies that the trip point for ground fault circuit interrupters (GFCIs) in the named locations will be 6 mA, plus or minus 1 mA.
+OSHA specifies that the trip point for ground fault circuit interrupters (GFCIs) in the named locations will be 6 mA.